 It was in this circle that I began to experience the power of visualizing my dreams and visions and healing my deepest wounds.
 The sacred art pieces that I created held the energy of my dreams.
 My inner landscape helped form sacred artifacts—mythic performing dolls; fetishes, charms, amulets, and shadow boxes.
 Each piece represented a different intention or prayer.

-Each of the eight performing dolls that I created held a unique and personal statement.
-The feet, hands, and face were sculpted out of porcelain with a fully articulated internal skeleton made of dowels and round beads.
-The spine was constructed from the inner tube of a bicycle tire then filled with wooden beads to allow complete movement during the performance.
-Each doll had seven chakras.
+Each of the eight performing dolls holds a unique and personal statement.
+The feet, hands, and face are sculpted out of porcelain with a fully articulated internal skeleton made of dowels and round beads.
+The spine is constructed from the inner tube of a bicycle tire then filled with wooden beads to allow complete movement during the performance.
+Each doll has seven chakras.
 In Sanskrit, chakra means wheel.
 Each of the seven wheels radiates vibratory energy throughout the body, from the base of the spine to the top of the head.
-The chakras were made of small crystals, beads, flowers, feathers, poems and prayers written on Chinese rice paper, woven circle baskets, Mexican Milagros, waxed linen string, colorful fabrics, semi-precious stones, or shells.
-They were embedded deep within each doll, never seen by the viewer, but radiating nonetheless.
-The skin was made of raw silk.
+The chakras are made of small crystals, beads, flowers, feathers, poems and prayers written on Chinese rice paper, woven circle baskets, Mexican Milagros, waxed linen string, colorful fabrics, semi-precious stones, or shells.
+They are embedded deep within each doll, never seen by the viewer, but radiating nonetheless.
+The skin is made of raw silk.
 Each creation was costumed to play a role, just like an actor in a theater.

 From 1980-1995, Doll Story Theater based in Berkeley, California, and Paris, France, performed with a cast of 12 doll characters and two actor-puppeteers.
 The company performed creation myths, fairy tales, stories, monologues, and a selection of music that included arias from La Traviata, French accordion pieces, and Italian love songs.
 The manipulation of each doll was inspired by the highly stylized, ancient Japanese theater form called “Bunraku.”
 The manipulators carried the dolls onstage and are visible, although dressed entirely in black.

 Sets and props are kept to a minimum.
-The manipulators moved very simply, thus the elegant movements of the dolls were strikingly apparent.
+The manipulators move very simply, thus the elegant movements of the dolls are strikingly apparent.